How to set up dbt Development#

 of the project you're working onaccount

-is the unique Snowflake account name, no URL, so whatever comes in the subdomain before.snowflakecomputing.com
+is the unique Snowflake account name, not URL, so whatever comes in the subdomain before.snowflakecomputing.com

 - The schema parameter should be of the form